 The Fisher Center for Alzheimer’s Research Foundation is a major hub of funding for Alzheimer’s research.
 They raise funds to care for Alzheimer’s patients and their loved ones by attempting to find the causes of, and cures for AD, and ameliorate the condition of those living with Alzheimer’s.
 They mainly invest in the work of internationally renowned scientists seeking a cure for AD.

-Many of us need to do good in life, perhaps seeking that which is larger than ourselves.
-Those who have been impacted by AD may feel lost and dejected as a consequence of their inability to save their loved ones from this pernicious infirmity.
+Many of us strive to do good in life, perhaps seeking something which is larger than ourselves.
+Those who have been impacted by AD may feel lost and dejected as a consequence of their inability to save their loved ones from this devastating disease.
 Working towards and fulfilling tangible goals while working with individuals who have experienced similar circumstances can be incredibly fulfilling.
 While there are plenty of times when the effort seems loaded with futility, it is important to keep in mind that you are not alone and that just as you have been inspired to take action, perhaps your event will have a similar impact on others.

 Those interested can take the first step today by locating nearby Alzheimer’s walkathons and signing up and/or donating to the effort.
 Once you get engaged, a vast array of resources and support can be found online to help get your own charitable efforts underway.
 The most important step is making those first strides towards contributing to this important cause in the way that works best and is most meaningful for you.